What is 10 DLC Messaging? What is going to change with A2P 10 DLC messaging?

 Surcharge in USD

-- Passthrough Mobile Terminated fees will be applied to all traffic sent from March 2021.
+- During the grace period, a pass-through Mobile Terminated fee of $.002 (0.00166 euros) will be applied to all registered and unregistered traffic sent from March 2021.
 Postpaid customers will see this on their April 2021 invoice.

 Other Carriers Planning to Launch A2P 10 DLC